xmen4xp/orch-utils/tenancy-datamodel/README.md

    - [**CRD YAML files**](build/crds) with OpenAPI schema definitions for Kubernetes CRDs.
    - [**Go type definitions**](build/apis) for the CRDs.
    - [**Go client libraries**](build/nexus-client) for interacting with the CRDs.
    - [**ClusterRoles**](build/clusterroles), which define the permissions required for managing the resources in a Kubernetes cluster.

 2. Once the datamodel is built, review the generated files for changes.
    These may include updates to CRD definitions, Go type files, and other artifacts.

-3. Commit the updated DSL and the build/* directory with the generated changes.
+3. Commit the updated DSL and the `build/*` directory with the generated changes.

 ## Upgrade

-Follow the below-given steps to upgrade the datamodel in the cluster:
+Follow the steps below to upgrade the datamodel in the cluster:

-1. Bring down the components dependent on the tenancy-datamodel.
+1. Scale down the components dependent on the tenancy-datamodel.

    For example: